Industrial Switch: Advantages and Different Types

 The power supply is a very important part of switches.
 Power failures generally account for more than 35% of equipment failure rates.
 Industrial switches are designed with dual power supply redundancy in order to avoid the trouble of power failure and to ensure a stable and reliable operation.
 In addition, industrial switch system design also enables them to offer a variety of hot-swappable media modules (such as RJ45, SFP, PoE) and power units to provide greater flexibility and availability, especially for continuity-critical operations.

 Fast Ring Network, Fast Redundancy

 Industrial switches have an ability to form fast redundant networks in order to build reliable industrial networks for you with super fast self-healing time less than 50 milliseconds, which means they can provide faster recovery from a failed data pathway.
 For example, in some industrial scenarios, the cost of production line shutdown can be huge; or if the power plant or transmission monitoring is abnormal, the damage is incalculable.
 Under these kinds of conditions, industrial switches can help reinforce insurance to avoid these abnormal events.

 Long Service Life

-Industrial switches use industrial-grade solutions from the shell material to the companion components as downtime costs in industrial environments are often considerable, which means they have higher reliability and a longer service life.
+Industrial switches use industrial solutions from the shell material to the companion components as downtime costs in industrial environments are often considerable, which means they have higher reliability and a longer service life.
 Commercial switches may have a life cycle of 3 to 5 years, while industrial Ethernet switches can be kept working for 10 years or more.

-Different Types of Industrial Switches
+Diverse Types of Industrial Switches